-Dogs suffering from this disorder will often undergo behavior changes such as staring into space, keeping themselves away from their owners, house soiling as well as starting to get fearful of shadows.
+Dogs suffering from this disorder will often undergo behavior changes such as sniffing the air and looking up, keeping themselves away from their owners, house soiling as well as starting to get fearful of shadows.

 There are many causes of CCD, but the most common one is aging and the degenerative effects of natural diseases on the brain.